supertokens/supertokens-auth-react/examples/with-hasura-thirdpartyemailpassword/README.md

 -   Session management & Calling APIs
 -   Querying Hasura with the issued JWT

+You can learn more about the setup [in our docs](https://supertokens.com/docs/thirdpartyemailpassword/hasura-integration/with-jwt).

 ## Project setup

 Use `npm` to install the project dependencies: